1. Becoming The Shipper of Choice

 6. Hedging Your Bets

 When the market is soft, many companies make the mistake of assuming rates are going to stay that way for the foreseeable future.
 But, If we look at flooding, hurricanes and polar vortexes during the last few years, history demonstrates the inevitability of future rate hikes brought on by natural disasters.
 And remember, you can’t always blame it on the weather.
 Think about union strikes, business closures and other industry events that influence rates and available capacity.

 Have your operations team or supply chain planners forecasted potential events and put together plans for when these occurrences take place?
 And have they been tried and tested?
 If not, a great idea is to have a tool or another trusted partner in your back pocket to help so you’re not scrambling when prices skyrocket and capacity is limited.

 Tools like the Digital Freight Marketplace are a great way to save whether the market is soft or not.
 Being able to access more quotes from more providers, especially carrier-direct pricing, puts the power of choice back in your hand.
 We’d love the opportunity to discuss getting you prepped to save throughout the year no matter the state of the market.
 Let’s get the conversation started!

 Sign up for your 10-minute demo today.

-Reduce your freight spend and avoid the spot market with the Emerge Private Freight Marketplace.
+Reduce your freight spend and avoid the spot market with the Emerge Digital Freight Marketplace.